RAWRitsCloud/rawritscloud.github.io/_drafts/lets-talk-modules.md

 - Circle the Design document to the users
 - Create Git Repo from Template (we'll talk about that in a later blog!)

-With these simple steps what you will have is a rich documentation library that can be turned into Markdown pages and logged within the module itself or as Word Documents kept in your collaboration envrionment (like Teams or Confluence).
+With these simple steps what you will have is a rich documentation library that can be turned into Markdown pages and logged within the module itself or as Word Documents kept in your collaboration environment (like Teams or Confluence).

 By implementing the processes you are showing value to the business and how they will help your business units moving forward, if that is to implement a module via a Service Desk ticket or Consultancy Projects.